atkinsroy/HPESimpliVity/README.md

 ```powershell
     import-module HPESimpliVity -force
 ```
-* Issue the following commands:
+* After this, the module will automatically load in new PowerShell sessions.
+Issue the following commands to confirm:
 ```powershell
     Get-Command -Module HPESimpliVity
     Get-Help Get-SVTBackup